KonnorRogers/evil_systems/README.md

 ENV["CHROME_URL"] # used for setting a remote chrome instance for Cuprite ENV["PROCESS_TIMEOUT"] # How long to wait before killing the process, default is 5 seconds ENV["CI"] # Whether or not to run Cuprite in headless mode, defaults to true.
+ENV["SLOWMO"] # Delay in seconds before sending a command (default 0).
+Also see https://github.com/rubycdp/ferrum#customization
 ```

 ## I don't want to use Cuprite.